OpenRCT2/OpenRCT2/distribution/scripting.md

 > What licence should I use for my script?

 This is up to you.
 The OpenRCT2 licence does not enforce any licence requirement for content that is loaded into it.
-MIT is recommended as is the most permissive.
+MIT is recommended as it is the most permissive.
 You also have to consider what licence any third party libraries you are using allow.

 > Is there a good place to distribute my script to other players?

 There is currently no official database for this.
-For now the recommendation is to upload releases for your script on GitHub alongside your source code (if public).
+For now the recommendation is to upload releases of your script on GitHub alongside your source code (if public).
 Some people like to make a GitHub repository that just consists of a list of content (scripts in this case) which anyone can add to via pull requests.